mleitaoribeiro/DevOps_19_20/ca1/README.md

 # Class Assignment 1 Report

-Here you should write the report for the assignment.

-You should use Markdown Syntax so that the report is properly rendered in Bitbucket.
-See how to write README files for Bitbucket in [here](https://confluence.atlassian.com/bitbucket/readme-content-221449772.html)

-The source code for this assignment is located in the folder [ca1/tut-basic](https://bitbucket.org/atb/devops-19-20-rep-template/src/master/ca1/tut-basic)
+The source code for this assignment is located in the folder [ca1/tut-basic](https://bitbucket.org/martalribeiro/devops-19-20-a-1191779/src/master/ca1/tut-basic/)

-As a suggestion, the report should have the following sections.

 ## 1. Analysis, Design and Implementation